iMissile/Self.Writing/Notes/DataScience_notes.md

 ```
 - COOL!
 Benchmarks [Counting the number of elements with the values of x in a vector](https://stackoverflow.com/questions/1923273/counting-the-number-of-elements-with-the-values-of-x-in-a-vector). Любопытная конструкция `vctrs::vec_count(grp)`.
 - [Introducing 'purler' - fast run-length encoding with data.frame output](https://coolbutuseless.github.io/2020/10/14/introducing-purler-fast-run-length-encoding-with-data.frame-output/)

-## Dev
-- [OpenTelemetry](https://opentelemetry.io/) is a collection of tools, APIs, and SDKs.
-Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.

 # 25.05.2023
 ## DS